harshitaisworking/UCEED-/README.md

 # UCEEED
-A corner of the internet to showcase my field of interests i.e. a self-made website for an undergraduate design examination.
+A corner of the internet to showcase my field of interests i.e. design and coding